 Information literacy standards are embedded in content areas.
 Information literacy skills are grounded in classroom content because, when taught in isolation, they do not provide an authentic learning experience that is relevant to students.
 School library media specialists can be added as co-teachers to the classrooms in order to support any content area with information literacy standards.
-Digital citizenship is a component of information literacy and should be taught in the context of a larger lesson that requires practice in safe searching, safe sharing of information, etc. for Grades 6-10, with a minimum of 3.75 hours of instruction for the year.
+Digital citizenship is a component of information literacy and should be taught in the context of a larger lesson that requires practice in safe searching, safe sharing of information, etc. for Grades 6-12.

-Academic Eligibility for Participation in Extracurricular Activities
+Academic Eligibility for Participation in Interscholastic Athletics